-INVESTMENT IN RETIREMENT ANNUITY AND DEFERRED COMPENSATION
+INVESTMENT IN RETIREMENT ANNUITY AND RETIREMENT COMPENSATION PLAN

-The District's investment in the retirement annuity is for certain employees' deferred compensation plans subject to the Federal Insurance Contributions Act and is recorded at fair value.
+The District's investment in the retirement annuity is for certain employees' retirement compensation plans subject to the Federal Insurance Contributions Act and is recorded at fair value.

 COMPENSATED ABSENCES PAYABLE

 Accumulated unpaid employee vacation benefits are recognized as liabilities of the District.
 Vacation, which is based upon the employee's length of service, may be accumulated and carried over up to a maximum of 500 hours of accrued vacation leave.